gregrickaby/gregrickaby/images.md

 ---

-## Squoosh CLI
+### Squoosh

-Prefer to use Node for processing images?
-Check out Google's [Sqoosh CLI](https://github.com/GoogleChromeLabs/squoosh).
-Unlike ImageMagick, Squoosh will always preserve the original image.
+Google has an open-source web app for optimizing images at <https://squoosh.app/> Google also offers the Node-based [Sqoosh CLI](https://github.com/GoogleChromeLabs/squoosh) which is really elegant.

-### Simple convert
+#### Simple convert

 Convert all `.jpg` images to `.webp` and `.avif`: